 Did Vermeer Hand Grind His Own Paints?

-Historical evidence demonstrates that paint was already being commercially produced in the mid-17th-century in major artistic centers in the Netherlands.
+Historical evidence demonstrates that paint was already being commercially produced in the mid-seventeenth century in major artistic centers in the Netherlands.
 However, it is not to know exactly to what extent painters employed pre-prepared paint since production methods are unknown.
 Thus, the presence of commercially prepared pigment cannot be determined by laboratory analysis.
 However, in the light of Vermeer's perfectionist approach to the thematic, compositional and stylistic components of his art, it might be safely assumed that he was more apt to have made his own paint in order to assure the exact qualities he desired.
 This attitude is confirmed by his rather uncommon use of the finest grade of the costly natural ultramarine (crushed natural lapis lazuli) instead of the cheaper azurite.

 Conservation of Paint